Built by Metorial, the integration platform for agentic AI.

 calendar-upcoming

-Get a list of upcoming events from a specific calendar, perfect for previewing what's ahead.
+Get upcoming events from a specific calendar, useful for displaying what's next on the schedule.

 URI Pattern: calendar://{calendarId}/events/upcoming